Menu

 Don Vegan, THE Vegan Place in Quebec City

 Located in Old Port, Don Vegan is one of the only restaurants dedicated to veganism in Quebec City.
-It’s owned by the same guys behind La Bûche, Bello, and Le Clan.
+It’s owned by the same guys behind La Bûche, Bello, and Le Clan, quite a dynamic group.

 The vibe is eclectic and fun, and in summer the patio stretches into Place FAO.
-The menu is exciting and packed with flavour – non-vegans love this place, too!
+The menu is exciting and packed with flavour.
+Trust me, I’m not a vegan and I can definitely say it’s so good that even non-vegans love this place, too!

 Colourful Vegan Dishes - at Don Vegan - Restaurant - in Quebec City - Jessica Bolduc